cryptobiu/MATRIX/README.md

 `sudo yum install python35u.x86_64 python35u-pip.noarch`

+To install under Arch Linux:

+`pacman -S python3 python-pip`

 After You installed python 3 and pip3 you will need to install the modules MATRIX uses.
 To install this three modules use pip3

 `pip3 install --user openpyxl fabric fabric3 boto3 colorama certifi elasticsearch`

 **NOTE**: on some computers the following error may appear: `locale.Error: unsupported locale setting` To fix it, run:
-1. sudo apt-get clean && sudo apt-get update && sudo apt-get install -y locales
+1. `sudo apt-get clean && sudo apt-get update && sudo apt-get install -y locales`
-2. locale-gen en_US.UTF-8
+2. `locale-gen en_US.UTF-8`

 After the modules installed, clone this repository to install MATRIX on your system.